chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-11-13-Implement-DevOps-in-Google-Cloud-Challenge-Lab.md

 **Topics tested**:

 - Use Jenkins console logs to resolve application deployment issues.
-- Deploy and a development update to a sample application for Jenkins to deply using a development pipeline.
+- Deploy and a development update to a sample application for Jenkins to deploy using a development pipeline.
 - Deploy and test a Kubernetes Canary deployment for a sample application.
 - Push the Canary application branch to master and confirm this triggers a production pipeline update.